Are we in the twilight of the short code?

 Why then the predictions that short codes are going away?

-A lot of it has to do with competition.
+There are also more options for sending messages than there were even five years ago.
 As the number of smartphones has grown, and as we’ve moved towards SMS as our preferred method of interacting with businesses, the options for doing that have also increased.

 Back when we all had flip phones, a short code that only required us to type in Y or N (which was several pushes of a button back then) to confirm or deny an interaction was perfect; a simple, elegant solution to an engagement problem.

 Smartphones, however, are easier to type on, and competition from long code and toll-free SMS has challenged the short code for supremacy in customer engagement via text.

 And yet, here we are, still using them.
 Why?